RSkoi/LightShafts/README.md

 ## Known Quirks & Issues

-- LightShafts support different 'depth' modes. `DepthType` (Property) effectively determines which shaders will 'cast' volumetric shadows.
+- Light Shafts support different 'depth' modes. `DepthType` (Property) effectively determines which shaders will 'cast' volumetric shadows.
 Default behaviour is `Opaque` (e.g. Unity Standard, IBL_shader). `TransparentCutout` will pick up Vanilla+ shaders and other masked transparency shaders. `Transparent` is for most semitransparent shaders.
 - Light Shafts (their shadow map to be exact) can be made static by setting `m_ShadowmapMode` (Field) to `Static` and toggling `ForceShadowmapDirty` (Property) to true / checked.
 This is helpful for when Light Shafts conflict with scripted items, such as mirror surfaces.
 Notice that recalculation of Light Shafts is only triggered when `ForceShadowmapDirty` is set to true.